Are you tired of staring at boring spreadsheets all day? Do you dream of colorful charts and eye-catching visuals?

 A Flow Chart is ideal when visualizing processes, workflows, or system architectures.
 It uses various shapes and arrows to represent steps in a logical sequence.
 Thus, it is an excellent tool for mapping project development cycles or decision-making processes.

 The Radar Chart displays data on a two-dimensional graph in a circular pattern.
-It’s particularly useful for showing multivariate data points and their relationships.
-For instance, you can use it to assess a product’s performance using diverse criteria.
+It uses various shapes and arrows to represent steps in a logical sequence.

-A Sunburst is almost identical to a Pie Chart.
+A Sunburst Chart is almost identical to a Pie Chart.
 But, the center of the diagram is cut out and outward growth shows some hierarchy.
-Use this chart to visualize the proportions of categories that make up the whole in your data.
+Use this chart to visualize the proportions of categories that make up the whole of your data.

 Benefits of a Sunburst (one of the Google Sheets Charts)